 Tell me the effect of job classification on job duties and responsibilities

-Using job categories in workplaces creates a unified structure and sets pay levels that all employees are familiar with and can also aid in salary benchmarking.
+Using job categories in workplaces creates a unified structure and sets that all employees are familiar with and can also aid in salary benchmarking.
 It can help define policies and procedures and usually results in uniformity regarding salaries, job leveling, as well as promotions.
 Creating norms across companies helps employees learn to take responsibility for their work and better understand their positions.

 This can be helpful in providing growth opportunities if the employer seeks a promotion.
 Another result is a streamlined employment classification, which helps reduce confusion.
 If this system has been implemented employees will understand the criteria used to evaluate their performance based on job level and be aware of their duties and responsibilities.
 They will have a good understanding of their job family, job function, and job description.